confluentinc/vscode/README.md

 ## Known Limitations

-- Confluent Cloud connections require reauthenticating after four hours, and you will be prompted to reauthenticate.
+- Confluent Cloud connections require reauthenticating after 4 hours, and you will be prompted to reauthenticate.
   - Signing out of Confluent Cloud through the browser will also sign you out of the Confluent extension.
 - Preview links for non-default organizations work only after switching to the non-default organization in the Confluent Cloud UI in your browser.
+- When using multiple users on a single machine, only one user can run the extension at a time.

 ## Support